-HRI's has a substantial amount of 'dry powder' to capitalise on near-term opportunities The managers say that an example of this disconnect is Next Fifteen Communications, the UK based technology and data consultancy firm, and HRI's third-largest holding.
-They believe that Next Fifteen is a beneficiary of the move towards corporate digitisation, commenting that its advisory services include divisions like Consumer Engagement, which is direct reflection of the demand for digital services as it aids in the building of critical digital assets such as e-commerce platforms.
-Next Fifteen saw its earnings-per-share more than double between the December 2020 and July 2022 (its financial half year).
-HRI's managers comment that despite demonstrating the ability to realise the structural growth potential, the market has seemingly downgraded Next Fifteen, ignoring the success that it has shown.
+HRI's has a substantial amount of 'dry powder' to capitalise on near-term opportunities A perfect example of this disconnect is Next Fifteen Communications, the UK based technology and data consultancy firm, and HRI's third-largest holding.
+Next Fifteen is a clear beneficiary of the move towards corporate digitisation, as its advisory services include divisions like Consumer Engagement, which is direct reflection of the demand for digital services as it aids in the building of critical digital assets such as e-commerce platforms.
+Given that Next Fifteen is effectively at the heart of corporate digitisation, it is no surprise that its earnings-per-share have more than doubled between December 2020 and July 2022 (its financial half year).
+Yet despite demonstrating the ability to realise the structural growth potential, the market has seemingly downgraded it, ignoring the clear success Next Fifteen has shown.